-- The final battle scene in Mr. and Mrs. Smith has both protagonists take multiple bursts from submachine guns and close-range rocket strikes and they suffer almost no ill effects whatsoever.
+- The final battle scene in Mr. & Mrs. Smith has both protagonists take multiple bursts from submachine guns and close-range rocket strikes and they suffer almost no ill effects whatsoever.
 These vests are borderline Pocket Protectors as neither character takes any hits to their arms or legs.

 - In the beginning of Predator 2, Danny Glover armors his car by hanging kevlar vests over the side windows.

 - In The Evil That Men Do Charles Bronson shoots a CIA man with a shotgun, only for him to get up again.
 This time Bronson shoots him in the face.

 - In Super Troopers, one of the troopers insists on testing a bulletproof jockstrap.
 While wearing it.

 (After shooting Mac, knocking him on his back.)